Unbiasedness and Optimization of Regional Weight Cancellation: Unbiasedness of Cancellation

 \section{Unbiasedness of Cancellation}

-In this section, several different methods for performing exact regional cancellation shall be examined, and it will be demonstrated under what conditions such schemes lead to an unbiased fission source.
+In this section, a method for performing exact regional cancellation in general continuous-energy problems shall be developed, and it will be demonstrated under what conditions such schemes lead to an unbiased fission source.
 For this purpose, it is mathematically beneficial to use the integral form of the transport equation, as opposed to the integro-differential form adopted in our previous work.
 We will begin by presenting the integral transport form for the eigenvalue transport problem in Sec.~\ref{sec:integral_eqs}.
-Section~\ref{sec:unviased_estimators} is divided into several portions, each with a particular goal.
-Section~\ref{sec:estimators_averaging_over_all} make a first attempt at developing an estimator for the fission emission density in a region, which averages over all possible collisions and subsequent flights which induce the fission.
+Section~\ref{sec:estimators_averaging_over_all} makes a first attempt at developing an estimator for the fission emission density in a region, which averages over all possible collisions and subsequent flights which induce the fission.
 While this exact estimator is likely of little use to a practical application, we are able to use it to examine what requirements must be observed in order to have an unbiased fission emission density estimator.
 Section~\ref{sec:expected_value_estimators} discusses how far back in a particle's history one must look, so that it is possible for it to have contributed to the fission emission density everywhere within the cancellation region.
 Section~\ref{sec:condition_on_sampled_scatter} uses the ideas from Section~\ref{sec:expected_value_estimators} to decompose the collision operator as is done in most Monte Carlo codes, to produce a fission emission density estimator which could potentially be used in an industrial code to achieve exact regional cancellation.
-Section~\ref{sec:non-uniform} outlines the possibility of distributing some of the the fission emission density within the region according to a generic function, instead of distributing it uniformly.
+Section~\ref{sec:non-uniform} outlines the possibility of distributing some of the fission emission density within the region according to a generic function, instead of distributing it uniformly.
 Finally, Section~\ref{sec:cancellation_and_dt} examines why delta-tracking algorithms are more suited to exact regional cancellation, and the peculiarities which can arise from delta-scatters.